frosted/frosted.github.io/_posts/2024-10-27-connecting-intune.md

    The `InstallationPolicy` should now show as `Trusted`.

-This will allow you to install modules from the specified repository without further prompts or errors.

 ### Conclusion

 Connecting to Intune with PowerShell is your first step toward automating tasks and managing Intune more efficiently.
 With this setup, you’re now ready to explore a wide range of automation possibilities.